-Take Back the Night honors all who are impacted by sexual assault and relationship violence and is an opportunity for our entire campus community to recommit to creating a culture where sexual and interpersonal violence no longer exists.
-The event featured keynote speaker Dr. Sara Walters, a survivor, advocate, and young-adult fiction author.
-Student speakers shared their stories, and there was a recorded performance shown by the Infernos.
-We held a march through campus to reclaim our community from the forces of sexual violence.
-Rabbi Marley Weiner led a candlelight vigil, and advocates from the YWCA of Carlisle and Cumberland Counties and Domestic Violence Services of Cumberland and Perry Counties (DVSCP) were present to provide support.
+Take Back the Night honored all who are impacted by sexual assault and relationship violence and was an opportunity for our entire campus community to recommit to create a culture where sexual and interpersonal violence no longer exists.
+The event featured keynote speaker Justice Maddox, founder and CEO of the Justice House of Hope, which provides support, counseling and other services for survivors of sex trafficking.
+Student speakers shared their stories, and there was a performance by the Infernos, followed by a march through campus to reclaim our community from the forces of sexual violence.
+The march ended at Britton Plaza with a candlelight vigil.
+Advocates from the YWCA of Carlisle and Cumberland Counties and Domestic Violence Services of Cumberland and Perry Counties (DVSCP) were present to provide support.